shai-baranes/MISC/README.md

 ## Extras
- - [Current Working Directory] in python runtime: import os; os.getcwd() # helps to see what is the current working dir of the script
+ - [python] in python runtime: import os; os.getcwd() # helps to see what is the current working dir of the script (Current Working Directory)
- - [Current Working Directory] in python runtime: import sys; sys.executable # helps to see what python environment (or .venv) you're in...
+ - [python] in python runtime: import sys; sys.executable # helps to see what python environment (or .venv) you're in... (.venv)
  - [Sublime] search excluding folders: add '-' (minus sign) and folders to be excluded under 'Where', e.g. -*/venv/, -*/myvenv/, -*/.env/,
  - python -m notebook (open python notebook from the local repository)
  - sns.scatterplot.__doc__ (adding doc helps in getting the docstring of a function)